kimtth/awesome-azure-openai-llm/README.md

   - We demonstrate that retrieval-augmentation significantly improves the performance of 4K context LLMs.
 Perhaps surprisingly, we find this simple retrieval-augmented baseline can perform comparable to 16K long context LLMs.

 - [FreshLLMs](https://arxiv.org/abs/2310.03214): Fresh Prompt, Google search first, then use results in prompt.
 Our experiments show that FreshPrompt outperforms both competing search engine-augmented prompting methods such as Self-Ask (Press et al., 2022) as well as commercial systems such as Perplexity.AI. [git](https://www.github.com/freshllms/freshqa)

+- [RECOMP: Improving Retrieval-Augmented LMs with Compressors](https://arxiv.org/abs/2310.04408): 1.
+We propose RECOMP (Retrieve, Compress, Prepend), an intermediate step which compresses retrieved documents into a textual summary prior to prepending them to improve retrieval-augmented language models (RALMs).
+2. We present two compressors – an `extractive compressor` which selects useful sentences from retrieved documents and an `abstractive compressor` which generates summaries by synthesizing information from multiple documents.
+3. Both compressors are trained.

 - 4 RAG techniques implemented in [llama_index](https://github.com/jerryjliu/llama_index) / [cite](https://x.com/ecardenas300/status/1704188276565795079) / [git](https://github.com/weaviate/recipes/tree/main/integrations/llamaindex)
   1. SQL Router Query Engine: Query router that can reference your vector database or SQL database